Biodegradable Shrink Wrap: The Future of Site Containment?

 Are Biodegradable Shrink Wraps Ready for Construction?

-Modern biodegradable shrink wraps are now capable of meeting the same core requirements as conventional site containment:
+Modern biodegradable shrink wraps are now capable of meeting the same core requirements as conventional site containment materials:

 Weather resistance